PrincePandit16/ai-research-recommendation-agent/README.md

 3. Connect GitHub
 4. Select the repository
 5. Deploy
-6. Add your Groq API key
+6. Add your Groq API key (and optionally Tavily key) in the app sidebar

 Your application will be live in minutes.